robertblackwell/marvin-cpp/readme.md

 ```
 The last one will get a page from each of 500 https sites in turn.
 Be warned it will run for a good while.

-simple_proxy can handle a https request either by __tunnel__ or by __mitm__.
+simple_proxy can handle a __https__ request either by __tunnel__ or by __mitm__, all http requests are handled by __mitm__.

 __Tunnel__ is when simple_proxy connects the client and server by back to back tcp connections and just passes anonymous data.
 In this mode the content of the exchange is not visible.

 __Mitm__ is when simple_proxy intercepts the traffic.
-To achieve this the app must create a X509 certificate for communicating with the client that allows simple_proxy to appear, to the client, to be the intended host.
-This certificate is signed by a local Certificate Authority embedded within simple_proxy.
+To achieve this, in the case of https traffic,  the app must create a X509 certificate for communicating with the client that allows `simple_proxy` to appear, to the client, to be the intended host.
+This certificate is signed by a local Certificate Authority embedded within the `simple_proxy` app.
 For this to work the client must use a root certificate bundle that includes simple_proxy's internal CA. You can observe this by looking into the various bash scripts to observe `curl --cacerts=` where curl is give a special set of root certificates.
 The "magic" that does this is in the __libcert__ library; the new certificate is built on the fly in code (no use of openssl cli command) by the certlib.

 Observing the traffic in __mitm__.
 By default simple_proxy is configured to intercept all https traffic (that is it is in mitm mode for all https urls,
 and all http urls for that matter).